moelzanaty3/aws-circle-ci/README.md

 > look for why `sync` not `cp` 'https://stackoverflow.com/a/64728207/6483379'

-8. Delete resource after you finish
+🐻 Delete all resource after you finish

 ```bash
 aws s3 rb s3://zanaty-bucket-1 --force